Mhermann716/Cyber-Incident-Report/README.md

 The senior cybersecurity professional analyzed the source code for the websites and the downloaded file.
 The analyst discovered that an attacker had manipulated the website to add code that prompted the users to download a malicious file disguised as a browser update.
 Since the website owner stated that they had been locked out of their administrator account, the team believes the attacker used a brute force attack to access the account and change the admin password.
 The execution of the malicious file compromised the end users’ computers.

-## Section 3: Recommend One or More Remediations for Brute Force Attacks
+## Remediations for Brute Force Attacks

 One security measure the team plans to implement to protect against brute force attacks is to disallow previous passwords from being used.
 Since the vulnerability that led to this attack was the attacker’s ability to use a default password to log in, it’s important that we prevent any old passwords such as default passwords from being used to reset the password.